-Drop Tank uses Oracle Cloud Infrastructure and Oracle Autonomous Database to build fuel rewards programs, linking US gas stations owned and operated by scores of independent regional businesses.
+Drop Tank uses Oracle Cloud Infrastructure and Oracle Autonomous Database to build fuel rewards programs for national fuel brands and local gas store owners.

-Drop Tank is on a mission to tap into the myriad point-of-sale systems used by the diverse companies that own and operate gas stations across the US to offer fuel rewards programs on a national level.
+Drop Tank is on a mission to tap into the data from the myriad of point-of-sale systems used by the diverse companies that own and operate gas stations across the US to offer fuel rewards programs on a national level.

-Drop Tank’s loyalty programs go beyond the gas station, partnering with other major third-party loyalty programs, such as Southwest Rapid Rewards® and Wyndham Rewards®.
+Drop Tank’s loyalty programs go beyond the gas station, partnering with third-parties such as major airlines, hotels, and grocer reward programs.

 We wanted to make our network of gas stations a reward destination by giving consumers more choice.
 The program needed to be simple for those gas stations to operate and compelling for consumers to join.David VanWiggeran, CEO, Drop Tank